Paksat-1R: Satellite construction

-The PakSat-1R was developed by the China Great Wall Industry Corporation and financial funding came from the Chinese government.
+The PakSat-1R was developed by the China Great Wall Industry Corporation (CGWIC), and financial funding came from the Chinese government.
+Contract for satellite purchase was made on 15 October 2008 with CGWIC.
+It was China's first satellite in-orbit delivery contract signed with an Asian customer.

 Before launching the satellite spent around 18 days undergoing laboratory tests in China.
-The Paksat-1R was developed and built as a geostationary telecommunications satellite and was launched from Xichang, China, at 16:15:04 UTC on 11 August 2011.
+The Paksat-1R was developed and built as a geostationary telecommunications satellite.
 Launched on the Long March 3B launch vehicle, the satellite has a design life of 15 years with initial goals to provide broadband internet access, digital television broadcasting, remote and rural telephony, emergency communications, tele-education and tele-medicine services across South Asia and Central Asia, Eastern Europe, East Africa and the Far East.
 The satellite successfully took over the operations of its predecessor, the Paksat-1 satellite leased by Pakistan, in geostationary orbit at 38° East.

+Program Objectives & Deliverables

+The strategic and commercial objectives of the project are: